MicheleDelliVeneri/DeepFocus/README.md

             and if you want to build a DenseNet, you should set `block = 'bottleneck'`.
 Bottleneck layers are used to reduce the number of parameters in the network, by increasing and decreasing it within the block.
 - `growth_rate`: (scalar) is the growth rate of the DenseNet and ResNets.
 If you want to build a DenseNet with a growth rate of 12, you should set `growth_rate = 12`, the default value for a ResNet is 4.
 - `skip-connections`: (boolean) if you want to build a ResNet with skip connections, you should set `skip-connections = True`, the default value is `False`.
 Skip connections are used   to increase the gradient flow in the network, and thus to improve the training.
-- `dropout`: (scalar) is the dropout rate, if you want to build an architecture with a dropout rate of 0.2, you should set `dropout = 0.2`, the default value is 0.0.
-The Dropout is only used within the last fully connected layers.
+- `dropout_rate`: (scalar) is the dropout rate, if you want to build an architecture with a dropout rate of 0.2, you should set `dropout = 0.2`, the default value is 0.0.
+The Dropout is only used within the last fully connected layers and if set to 0 is disabled altogether.
 - `block_sizes` (list): the number of channels for each layer (which could be composed by multiple blocks) of a given Architecture.
 For example, if you want to build a Network with 3 layers, the first creating 16 channles, the second 32 and the last 128 you should set  `block_sizes = [32, 64, 128]`.
 - `kernel_sizes` (list): the kernel size for each layer (which could be composed by multiple blocks) of a given Architecture.
-For example, if you want to build a Network with 3 layers, the first with a kernel size of 5x5x5, the second with a kernel size of 3x3x3, and the last with a kernel size of 3x3x1 you should set  `kernel_sizes = [[5, 5, 5], [3, 3, 3], [3, 3, 1]`.
+For example, if you want to build a Network with 3 layers, the first with a kernel size of 5x5x5, the second with a kernel size of 3x3x3, and the last with a kernel size of 3x3x1 you should set  `kernel_sizes = [[5, 5, 5], [3, 3, 3], [3, 3, 1]]`.
 Where the first two scalars contain the kernel size in the spatial dimension, while the last in frequency.
 Offcourse if you input is 2D, only set the spatial dimensions.
 - `oblock_sizes` (list): the number of channels for each final layer (which could be composed by multiple blocks) of the Decoder part of a U-Net or CAE.
     These output channels are used only when `dmode="deconvolver"` and their purpose is to make the architecture simmetric and obtain correct output size and number of channels.